DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_get-discovery-peer-review-report.md

 These include a summary of how the team has demonstrated an understanding of users and their needs.
 And, how the team has understood the problem space.

 The discovery will also be given an overall red, amber green (RAG) status with a description of what this means.
-Including specific recommendations the team needs to action.
+This includes specific recommendations the team needs to action.

 ## Discovery RAG status descriptions